Future prospects on testing extensions to $\Lambda$CDM through the weak lensing of gravitational waves: Forecasting a joint standard siren+weak lensing analysis

 It is interesting to investigate how informative the weak lensing of GWs can be on the sum of neutrino masses.
-Ref.\;\cite{ET_mnu} explored how combining a standard siren measurement of GWs with other probes (CMB, Supernovae and BAO) could be used to improve constraints on the sum of neutrino masses, but as far as we are aware our work demonstrates the first use of GWs from merging binaries as an independent probe of the sum of neutrino masses.
+Refs\;\cite{ET_mnu,GWmnu,GWmnu2} explored how combining a standard siren measurement of GWs with other probes (CMB, Supernovae and BAO) could be used to improve constraints on the sum of neutrino masses, but as far as we are aware our work demonstrates the first use of GWs from merging binaries as an independent probe of the sum of neutrino masses.
 We include a more optimistic source distribution where BSS are comprised of highly localised BNS, BBH and BHNS mergers and have an associated spectroscopic redshift up to $z_{\rm max}=3.5$, similar to that used in \cite{ULTRA} where they assumed $z_{\rm max} = 5$.
 Fig.\;\ref{fig:nuLCDM} shows constraints in $\nu\Lambda$CDM in the $\Sigma m_{\nu}$ vs $\sigma_8$ plane, which can only be investigated with the added lensing information and so represents an entirely novel use of GWs.
 We see the degeneracy slope between these two parameters, where the free-streaming of higher mass neutrinos impedes clustering.
-Because of the improved $d_L$ measurement in DeciHz detectors we set $\sigma_{\rm GW} / d_L=0.1\%$.
+Because of the improved $d_L$ measurement in DeciHz detectors we set $\sigma_{\rm GW} / d_L=0.4\%$ based on the median BBH distance uncertainty at $z\!\sim\!1.5$ of Ref.\;\cite{ULTRA}.
 More conservative results can be seen in Appendix\;\ref{app:decidl}.
 In Fig.\;\ref{fig:nuLCDM} the results for $z_{\rm max}=2$ correspond to the same BSS population as in Fig.\;\ref{fig:wCDM_3G}.
-With the higher redshift population and larger source numbers, a $\sim\!1\sigma$ preference for NH can be determined with $\sigma(\Sigma m_{\nu}) = 0.04\,$eV. $\sigma(\Sigma m_{\nu}) = 0.05\,$eV is still achievable with the same population and a much smaller source number.
+With the higher redshift population and larger source numbers, a $\sim\!1\sigma$ preference for NH can be determined with $\sigma(\Sigma m_{\nu}) = 0.04\,$eV. $\sigma(\Sigma m_{\nu}) = 0.05\,$eV is still achievable with the same population and a much smaller source number, even when increasing the distance uncertainty to $1\%$.
+Assuming the smaller number and lower redshift scenario with $\sigma_{\rm GW}/d_{L}=1\%$ gives $\sigma(\Sigma m_{\nu}) = 0.07\,$eV.
 Due to cosmic variance and the assumed $f_{\rm sky}$, improvement with number density diminishes past $\bar{n} = 500\,$deg$^{-2}$.
-Imagining a future scenario where multiple telescopes such as Euclid, Nancy Grace Roman Space Telescope \cite{WFIRST} and Vera C. Rubin have been running, as well as all-sky redshift surveys such as DESI \cite{DESI} and the eROSITA All-Sky Survey \cite{eRASS}, we can relax this assumption.
-Using $f_{\rm sky}=1$ allows constraints of up to $\sigma(\Sigma m_{\nu}) = 0.03\,$eV.